Parneet-Git/World-Newz-News-Webiste/README.md

 ## Known-bugs:
-Sometimes crashes when launch it for first time, refreshing resolves the issue Infinite scroll not working right now
+Sometimes crashes when launch it for first time, refreshing resolves the issue<br>
+Infinite scroll not working right now<br>
 Search is also unstable right now